Pandalam Bridge

 Pandalam Bridge, popularly known as Kurunthottayam Bridge, is a concrete bridge constructed at Pandalam junction in Kerala, India.
 Kerala Public Works Department commissioned the bridge and opened for public at December 2016.
-The cost of the bridge is 4.20 crore INR.
+The cost of the bridge's construction was 4.20 crore INR.

 The bridge is 19.35-metre long and 14.6-metre wide and has a 1.5-metre wide pedestrian pathway on either side.